brennier/quicktex/README.md

     \'prf' : "\\begin{proof}\<CR><++>\<CR>\\end{proof}"
 /}
 ```
 This dictionary would expand `alpha` as `\(\alpha\)` and would expand `prf` in the manner shown in the first section of this readme.
-Keep in mind that you need a backslashs at the beginning of the lines in muitiline defitinitions in vimscript.
+Keep in mind that you need a backslashs at the beginning of the lines in muitiline definitions in vimscript.

 For more information, see the source code, which is heavily documented and always up-to-date.